Xunnamius/hashnav/README.md

 ####Returns
 * (`boolean`) If only one parameter was passed in, the result will be `true`/`false`.
-* (`array`) If more than one parameter is specified, an array of present parameters is returned.
+* (`array-like object`) If more than one parameter is specified, an array-like object of the arguments you supplied that are present as parameters is returned.

 <br />
 ###Public Method: <a name="PMI-isLegalHash"></a>isLegalHash